How is Evidence used in the Programme?

 Why is Test Teaching Important?

-Test teaching is important as not all programmes work equally well with all children.
-A programme may need to be changed, or implemented more or less frequently, or additional interventions undertaken.
+Test teaching is important as not all methods and materials work equally well with all children.
+Both methods and materials may need to be changed, implemented using different learning strategies, or implemented more or less frequently.
+Additional interventions may also need to be undertaken.

 Additional interventions may be needed with many children for the reason that previous research indicates that about 15% of all children have learning difficulties, and that about 9% will have difficulties which are intractable, requiring individual focus and specialised treatment.
 What this means on a practical level is that every classroom is likely to have a number of children with reading fluency difficulties, as well as a subgroup having additional learning difficulties.